 - Report immediately to the clinical site Occupational Health Office or follow the clinical site protocol for infectious exposure.

-- Student on the Houston campus may contact UTHS at the 800 number on the back of your student ID.
-They are also a resource if you are not able to receive treatment at the site of the incident.
+- Students on the Houston campus may contact UTHS at the 800 number on the back of your student ID.
+UTHS is also a resource if you are not able to receive treatment at the site of the incident.

 - Provide your BBP Insurance card.

 - Complete all required forms for the clinical site and TWU.